 A57 Link Roads (part of the so-called ‘Trans Pennine Upgrade Programme’)

 CPRE Peak District and South Yorkshire are launching a legal challenge against this recently approved road project.
 This is a result of a lot of hard work by our friend Anne Robinson along with others.
 The case is that it is unlawful for the government to allow such road schemes (1) without assessing the cumulative effect of carbon emissions and (2) failing to consider alternatives which would not harm the green belt, the national park, or our climate.
+The dates of the court hearing are the 3rd and 4th October 2023.

 Our friend Dr Andrew Boswell is doing some great work and launching legal challenges on climate grounds.
 The case challenges the government’s unlawful approach of allowing large road schemes to go ahead without cumulative assessment of carbon emissions – a win could help ensure proper climate impact assessment for proposed highway schemes around the UK.